-We have carried out sensitivity analysis to assess the contribution of wetland extent vs. 15 CH4 flux density to the difference in CH4 emissions between LGM, HS and GI.
-In each latitude band, we computed the CH4 emissions yearly anomalies relative to the mean global LGM value for the HS and GI periods using the simulations described above.
+We have carried out sensitivity analysis to assess the contribution of wetland extent vs. CH4 flux density to the difference in CH4 emissions between LGM, HS and GI.
+In each latitude band, we computed the annual CH4 emission anomalies relative to the mean global LGM value for the HS and GI periods using the simulations described above.
 These anomalies are called VAR in the following.
-We have also computed the yearly CH4 emissions anomalies in the case where the wetland extent is prescribed and equal

-- for each grid-cell to its mean LGM value in each model.
-The latter emissions anomalies are called hereafter FIXED.
-Figure 8 displays FIXED against VAR.
-In Fig. 8, the triangles delimited by the X-axis and the 1 : 1 line defines the area in which anomalies of CH4 flux densities andwetland extent have the same sign.
-In these plot areas, the closer a point comes to the X-axis, the higher the contribution of wetland extent in the emission anomaly.
-The points outside of these triangles are defined by opposite sign - anomalies for the two components of the emissions.
+We have also computed the annual CH4 emission anomalies in the case where the wetland extent is prescribed and equal for each grid cell to its mean LGM value in the respective ORCHIDEE and SDGVM simulation.
+These CH4 emission anomalies are denoted as FIXED.
+Figure 8 displays scatter plots of FIXED against VAR.
+In Fig. 8, the two triangles delimited by the x-axis and the 1 : 1 line encompass model behaviour in which both the flux density and the wetland extent anomalies have the same sign.
+In these triangles, the closer wetland extent and $CH_4$ flux densities (VAR)